Supersonic-Sites/Condesa/content/repair.md

     cta: Call To Action
     desc: Doug came in with a broken labradorite pendant.
 The stone itself was broken in two.
 Though, not a valuable gemstone, he explained that his wife loved the piece and he wanted to repair it for her birthday.
-After a many consideration, we decided to recreate the top of the stone in silver while adding in a nature motif to make it even more beautiful.
+After many consideration, we decided to recreate the top of the stone in silver while adding in a nature motif to make it even more beautiful.
     aos_select: true